-MG designed and facilitated interactive, relationship-based ways to connect NASA with sector leaders spanning food security, freshwater availability and natural disasters.
+MG supported the design and facilitation of interactive, relationship-based ways to connect NASA with sector leaders spanning food security, freshwater availability and natural disasters.
 We dreamed big together and envisioned specific opportunities for NASA and new partners to learn and evolve together.
-MG ultimately brokered partnerships between NASA and four sector leaders—Conservation International, Google, Mercy Corps and Microsoft—and launched pilot projects with each.
+MG supported NASA’s efforts to broker partnerships between NASA and four sector leaders—Conservation International, Google, Mercy Corps and Microsoft—and begun to explore and build pilot projects with each.

 NASA also recognized that how it tells its story connects with who understands the potential for Earth observations to transform their fields.
 We helped NASA shift the spotlight of its storytelling from the technologies to the people who benefit most, and the people working behind the scenes to make those technologies possible.